I am a veterinarian who is trying to bring a new taste to people's lives.

 Bloody diarrhea or HGE is an emergency by all means.
 It should never be ignored and proper care should be given on time.

-After identification of the primary cause, the veterinarian prescribes the best suitable treatment.
+After identifying the primary cause, the veterinarian prescribes the best suitable treatment.
 Treatment mostly includes

-- In almost all cases, the vet advises intravenous infusion of normal saline along with minerals.
+- Firstly, the vet advises intravenous infusion of normal saline and minerals.
 Dogs suffering from bloody diarrhea are dehydrated with acute loss of electrolytes.
 The IV infusion helps in the replenishment of lost water and minerals.
-The infusion of dextrose is not suggested as it may encourage the growth of bacteria.
+Vets don't advise IV infusion of dextrose as it encourages the growth of bacteria.

-- Antibiotic therapy in case of bacterial and viral infections.
-In the case of viral attacks, antibiotics are used to counter secondary bacterial infections.
+- Antibiotic therapy, if the causes are due to bacterial and viral infections.
+In the case of viral attacks, antibiotics help counter secondary bacterial infections.

 - Surgery is advised if any foreign body and tumor are visualized in the gut.
 A foreign body is very harmful to the fragile mucosa of GIT, so the surgery must be performed at the earliest.